We’re nearing the end of Round-the-World #6, up next…New Caledonia!

 Luckily, once I made it back to the beach, there was a little beachside grill (and by “grill” I mean just a guy…with a grill) selling delicious chicken skewers for only about $3.

 I bought one and enjoyed it on the beach with a lagoon view better than any I’ve ever seen.

 After spending the rest of my afternoon lounging under a palm tree on the beach and swimming in the lagoon the temperature of bathwater, it was finally time to head back to the ferry.

 It was painful to leave this paradise behind after only one day.
 I kicked myself for not booking a few days at the other Le Meridien property on the island, Le Meridien Ile des Pins.

 Last Day in Noumea

-I thoroughly enjoyed my four days in New Caledonia, the islands are a true wonder.
-I would love to go back sometime to visit the Loyalty Islands.
+Someday I’ll return to visit the Loyalty Islands.
 Rumor has it they are just as amazing as Ile des Pins.